Contact Us

 Panic Attack Treatment: How to manage panic attack symptoms

-Panic attacks are intense and often overwhelming periods of anxiety.
-Panic attacks can 'come out of nowhere' or can occur when we're faced with things that we fear (e.g. heights, social situations, driving after a car accident, etc.).
+Panic attacks are intense and often overwhelming bouts of anxiety.
+Panic attacks can 'come out of nowhere' or can occur when we're faced with things that we fear (e.g. heights, social situations, driving after a car accident, trauma triggers, etc.).
 Before we look at ways to manage panic attacks, let's take a closer look at the most common symptoms of panic attacks.

 Panic attack help Gold Coast

-Most people reported a range of these symptoms during a panic attack:
+Most people report a range of these symptoms during a panic attack:

 • Racing heart